 As we prepare to kick off the summer cruising season with Memorial Weekend, since 2015, we have declared May as Cruise Ship Deaths Awareness Month.
-This is month which celebrates both Mother’s Day and Memorial Day.
+This is the month which celebrates both Mother’s Day and Memorial Day.

 Cruise Ship Death Statistics